Old Catholic Church: Pre-Reformation diocese and archdiocese of Utrecht

+In the pre-Reformation era, there were already disputes that set the stage for an independent bishopric of Utrecht between the Catholic Church and the Holy Roman Empire, notably during between the 11th to 15th centuries.

 Post-Reformation Netherlands

-The northern provinces, that revolted against the Spanish Netherlands and signed the 1579 Union of Utrecht, persecuted the Roman Catholic Church, confiscated church property, expelled monks and nuns from convents and monasteries, and made it illegal to receive the Catholic sacraments.
-However, the Catholic Church did not die, rather priests and communities went underground.
+The northern provinces that revolted against the Spanish Netherlands and signed the 1579 Union of Utrecht, persecuted the Roman Catholic Church, confiscated church property, expelled monks and nuns from convents and monasteries, and made it illegal to receive the Catholic sacraments.
+As a result, priests and communities went underground.
 Groups would meet for the sacraments in the attics of private homes at the risk of arrest.
 Priests identified themselves by wearing all black clothing with very simple collars.

 All the episcopal sees of the area, including that of Utrecht, had fallen vacant by 1580, because the Spanish crown, which since 1559 had patronal rights over all bishoprics in the Netherlands, refused to make appointments for what it saw as heretical territories, and the nomination of an apostolic vicar was seen as a way of avoiding direct violation of the privilege granted to the crown.
 The appointment of an apostolic vicar, the first after many centuries, for what came to be called the Holland Mission was followed by similar appointments for other Protestant-ruled countries, such as England, which likewise became mission territories.
 The disarray of the Roman Catholic Church in the Netherlands between 1572 and about 1610 was followed by a period of expansion of Roman Catholicism under the apostolic vicars, leading to Protestant protests.

 The initial shortage of Roman Catholic priests in the Netherlands resulted in increased pastoral activity of religious clergy, among whom Jesuits formed a considerable minority, coming to represent between 10 and 15 percent of all the Dutch clergy in the 1600–1650 period.
 Conflicts arose between these, and the apostolic vicars and secular clergy.
-In 1629, the priests were 321, 250 secular and 71 religious, with Jesuits at 34 forming almost half of the religious.
-By the middle of the 17th century the secular priests were 442, the religious 142, of whom 62 were Jesuits.
+In 1629, there were 321 Roman Catholic priests in the United Provinces, 250 secular and 71 religious, with Jesuits at 34 forming almost half of the religious.
+By the middle of the 17th century, the secular priests were 442, the religious 142, of whom 62 were Jesuits.

-The fifth apostolic vicar of the Dutch Mission, Petrus Codde, was appointed in 1688.
+The sixth apostolic vicar of the Dutch/Holland Mission, Petrus Codde, was appointed in 1688.
 In 1691, the Jesuits accused him of favouring the Jansenist heresy.
 Pope Innocent XII appointed a commission of cardinals to investigate the accusations against Codde.
 The commission concluded that the accusations were groundless.
 In 1702, Pope Clement XI deposed Codde, to which Codde obeyed.